pipelinelabo/datalaiq-wiki/configuration/accelerators.md

 ### Ingest Performance

 For ingest we will use the singleFile ingester.
 The singleFile ingester is designed to ingest a single newline delimited file, deriving timestamps as it goes.
 Because the ingester is deriving timestamps, it requires some CPU resources.
-The singleFile ingester is available on our [GitHub page](https://github.com/gravwell/ingesters/).
 The exact invocation of the singleFile ingester is:

 ```
 ./singleFile -i apache_fake_access_10M.log -clear-conns 172.17.0.3 -block-size 1024 -timeout=10 -tag-name=fulltext